top of page

 Potting mix: Unlike growing annuals from seed, it is unnecessary to use sterile potting medium.
 You may use regular gardening soil but should lighten it by using at least half potting mix or compost.
 The plants will use up the nutrients, so adding compost or fertilizer may eventually become necessary..

-For a much more detailed discussion of the above points and many others, see this excellent resource by Leigh Pickering published by the Audubon Society of Northern Virginia: Captivating Containers with Native Plants.
+For a much more detailed discussion of the above points and many others, see this excellent resource by Leigh Pickering published by the Northern Virginia Bird Alliance (formerly the Audubon Society of Northern Virginia): Captivating Containers with Native Plants.

 Choosing plants